 The team hired the services of famous Japanese photographer Kobayagawa Tokushirou, who produced a comprehensive hundred-photo collection of the excavation.
-This may be the same one preserved in the Museum of Anthropology of National Taiwan University.
-Selected photos from this collection are published for the first time in this book.

-The excavation team measured the castle's remaining walls and they photographed any interesting thing, like some parts of bastion San Antonio el Grande.
+This may be the same one preserved in the Museum of Anthropology of National Taiwan University (NTUMA).
+Selected photos from this collection were published for the first time in the volume II of Spaniards in Taiwan, and a new edition with most of those pictures accompanied by the diary of the excavation can be found in Miyamoto, et alt.
+The excavation team measured the castle's remaining walls and they photographed the most relevant parts, like some corners of bastion San Antonio el Grande.
 But their main job was to clean the northeastern bastion, and to unearth its inner cellar, and outer cellar, where they found other foundation that had nothing to do with the Dutch castle.
 Their scholarly report on the job using the measurements taken from the castle and all their findings remains unedited until now.
 The only known report of the entire project was a brief account that was published a few months later in the miscellaneous section of the journal of the Institute.
+But all these materials were gathered and published recently.